lunacookies/dotfiles-old/README.md

 This will download an installer script (`install.sh`) which will:

 1. Install homebrew if it does not exist
-1. Install homebrew git if it does not exist
 1. If dotfiles directories already exist, end script.
 Otherwise, clone repository to `~/dotfiles`.
 1. Install all packages and software